mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-09-getting-started/index.en.md

 pin: true
 ---

+> **NOTE:** This tutorial is not fully migrated from the Jekyll version -- please reference with caution.
+{ .prompt-warning }

 ## Creating a Site Repository

 When creating your site repository, you have two options depending on your needs: